 Sam In The Media

-I have to admit to being a bit of a media lover – I have been on local and national radio, The Lorraine Show, in the BBC news and a variety of magazines, promoting positive parenting, tandem feeding, wet nursing and general interest as well as breast feeding and doulaing.
+I have to admit to being a bit of a media lover – I have been on local and national radio, The Lorraine Show, in the BBC news, Fabulous Magazine, The Sun, The Mirror, The Sunday People and a variety of magazines, and guest blogging, promoting positive parenting, tandem feeding, wet nursing and general interest as well as breast feeding and doulaing.

 I actually paid for my doula training course with the first ever article I did – was initially going to be in the Sun but ended up in the Sunday People, having been out celebritied by Kate Middleton.
 I thought using my breast feeding story to pay for my doula training was a really good investment.
 This was before I was brave so I name changed.

 I really enjoy bringing the world of positive and attachment parenting into the mainstream and promoting the work of Doulas and hypnobirthing into the national and local press as well.

 I had a small part in contributing to research carried out by Dr. Mari Greenfield – “Between a Rock and a Hard Place: Considering “Freebirth” During Covid-19“.

 I am thrilled to see academic research being carried out on this often frowned up birth choice, my course in a group is going from strength to strength.